Shotgun Willie has played everything from angels to gunfighters on screen.

 When it comes to acting in feature films and TV-movies, Willie Nelson is game for just about any sort of role — as long as the role allows him to more or less be himself.
 “I pretty much play whatever I am or whoever I am,” he told us a few years back.
 “And that doesn't require a lot of acting.”
 So where would he place acting on his lengthy list of achievements?
 “Probably at the bottom.
 I’m probably the worst actor ever.”

 Sorry, but that’s not an appraisal we would echo.
 Indeed, we would go so far as to say that Shotgun Willie is his own harshest critic when it comes to evaluating his work on screen.
-To celebrate his birthday, we’re taking a second look at some of the memorable titles on his resume, all of them available on streaming platforms.
+He turns 89 on April 29, which should give you plenty of time to take a second look at some of his movies.
+Just click on the title, and you'll see where it's available.

 Nelson didn’t exactly stretch himself in his first star vehicle, a musical dramedy in which he was cast as “a Willie Nelson-styled character” (his description, not ours) who’s torn between his love for his wife (Dyan Cannon) and his affair with his girlfriend (Amy Irving).
 While flying on a private plane during pre-production location scouting, producer Sydney Pollack and director Jerry Schatzberg encouraged him to write a song about being on the road during a concert tour.
 By the time the plane landed, Nelson had completed the lyrics for — yes, you guessed it! — “On the Road Again.”
 As he relates in his autobiography: “Independent of the film, the song wound up with a life of its own.
 Even got nominated for an Academy Award for Best Song.
 Became a big hit on its own — so big that when it was time to air the movie on TV, they changed the title from Honeysuckle Rose to On the Road Again.
 That simple song, a part of my nightly repertoire since I wrote it back in 1979, has had a longer battery life than the film it was written for.”